MisterNimbus/Experiments/PNG_to_PPM/README.md

 ## This Program Can:
  -  Turn PNGs into PPM files. (using NETPBM)
  -  Read PPM files
- -  Grayscale read PPMs with average model or luminosity model
+ -  Grayscale read PPMs with average model or luminosity model (See the results at the end)
  -  Turn read PPM files into ASCII art and save as TXT files.
  -  Save read PPMs as PPMs.
  -  Turn PPMs into PNGs. (using NETPBM)